Will-Georges/Monash-Course-Planner/README.md

 # **Monash Course Planner**
-This project was born due to the official Mon Planner being outdated and not including new units.
+This project was born due to the official Mon Planner being outdated, not including new units and shutting down on 5 May.
 It was first developed as an excel spreadsheet using lookup tables then later developed into this git hub page where it is free for anyone to use.</p>
 The hope is that it may help make someone's course planning just a little easier.
-Note that as this was a quick project it does not consider credit points, prohibitions, prerequisites, and other such details.</p>
+Note that some details such as credit points, and other such details are not considered.</p>
 Although it was originally created in a single html file it has since been migrated to vite. </p>
 Try the program [HERE](https://joelk06.github.io/Monash-Course-Planner/)</p>
 ## **Features**